FLEXGEN EQUIPMENT SALES TERMS AND CONDITIONS OF CONTRACT

 (c) if such party files a petition in bankruptcy, files a petition seeking reorganization, arrangement, composition or similar relief, or makes an assignment for the benefit of creditors, or if any involuntary petition or proceeding under bankruptcy or insolvency laws is instituted against such party and not stayed, enjoined or discharged.

-LIMITATIONS ON LIABILITY
+LIMITATIONS AND EXCLUSIONS ON LIABILITY.

 FORCE MAJEURE EVENT

 The Purchase Order shall be governed by, and construed in accordance with, the laws of the State of New York, without regard to its conflicts of laws provisions, except for section 5-1401 of the New York General Obligations Law.
+The parties exclude the application of the United Nations Convention on Contracts for the International Sale of Goods (CISG) and the U.S. Uniform Commercial Code.